 There will be no fee or tuition for participants, as this project is funded National Science Foundation.
 All room & board, activities, and student materials are provided free of charge.

 What Happens Next?

-Accepted participants will be contacted by project leaders and given instructions to register.
+Accepted participants will be contacted by project leaders.

-Hosted by Montana State University Department of Mathematical Sciences, the University of Montana Departmental of Mathematical Sciences, Montana 4-H, the University of Providence, and funded by the National Science Foundation.
+Hosted by Montana State University Department of Mathematical Sciences, the University of Montana Departmental of Mathematical Sciences, Montana 4-H, and funded by the National Science Foundation.

 For More Information

 Please contact Mary Alice Carlson at firstname.lastname@example.org